Rajouri district: Geography

-The Rajouri district is bordered on the west by Pakistans Kotli district, on the north by Indian-administered Kashmir part of the Poonch district, on the east by the Reasi district and on the south by Jammu district.
+The Rajouri district is bordered on the west by Pakistan-controlled Azad Kashmir's Kotli district, on the north by the Indian-controlled part of Poonch district, on the east by the Reasi district and on the south by Jammu district.

 The northern parts of the Rajouri district are in the Pir Panjal range, especially the Thanamandi and Darhal tehsils.
 However, The Rajouri Tawi River (also called Naushera Tawi) and its many tributaries flow through the mountain valleys, making them habitable.
-The Ansi river similarly waters the Budhal tehsil.
+The Ansi River similarly waters the Budhal tehsil.

-In the south, there is a wide valley between the Tain Dhar and Kali Dhar ranges (part of the Outer Hills of Himalayas), which is called either Naushera valley or Lam-Khuiratta valley.
+In the south, there is a wide valley between the Tain Dhar and Kali Dhar ranges (part of the Outer Hills of the Himalayas), which is called either Naushera Valley or Lam-Khuiratta Valley.
 In between these two ranges, there is a lower range called Koti Dhar, which divides the valley into two parts.
-The Line of Control between the Indian-administered and Pakistani-occupied Kashmir regions runs along the southern Kali Dhar range for part of the way and the Koti Dhar range for the rest.
+The Line of Control between the Indian-administered and Pakistani-administered Kashmir regions runs along the southern Kali Dhar range for part of the way and the Koti Dhar range for the rest.

 The old Mughal Road into the Kashmir Valley used to come up from Bhimber, and pass through the Naushera and Rajouri towns to the Pir Panjal Pass.
 This is now cut off by the Line of Control.
 Also cut off is the roadway between Sunderbani and Kotli, which used to run in the Lam-Khuiratta valley.

 History

 Ancient history

-Rajouri, BhimberGali and Naushera were integrated within the territory of Abhisar, which was one of the hill states of the Punjab Kingdom.
-Early records of incomplete nature show that in the 4th century B.C.E., there existed in the north west of India a federal type of political set up in which Abhisar with its capital Rajouri was also incorporated.
+According to some historians, a second branch of Aryan emigrants crossed the Himalayas in the north and west and settled in Rajouri and Poonch area.
+Rajouri, Bhimber Gali and Naushera were integrated within the territory of Abhisar, which was one of the hill states of the Punjab Kingdom.
+Early records of incomplete nature show that in the 4th century B.C.E., there existed in the northwest of India a federal political setup, in which Abhisar, with its capital Rajouri, was also incorporated.
 At the time of Alexander's invasion, Rajouri was at the summit of its splendour.
 In the Mauryan period, the town of Rajouri was a great trade centre.